corygrossman/Video_Lecture_Code/README.md

 1. cd into the cloned repo
 2. yarn
 3. Node server.js
-4. With that server still running, open up a new terminal, so you can execute the rest of these commands in the new terminal
+4. With that server still running, open up a new terminal
-5. Navigate into client inside the cloned repo
+5. cd into client inside the cloned repo
 6. yarn
 7. yarn start